-As Stanford Children’s Health set out to build a new flagship hospital, they wanted to provide their employees with world-class digital experiences to match.
+As Stanford Children’s Health set out to build a new flagship hospital, they wanted to provide their employees with efficient and streamlined PeopleSoft workflows to match.
 Their staff intranet portal and mobile apps were designed to support the needs of the new hospital, as well as unify service for all other Stanford groups including the Stanford University School of Medicine, and over 60 locations in its Bay Area health care network.

-In-line with their goal to set new standards for health care experiences, the leadership at Stanford took a no-compromise approach to deliver a world-class digital employee experience.
+In-line with their goal to set new standards for health care experiences, the leadership at Stanford took a no-compromise approach to optimizing the efficiency of employees who use PeopleSoft.
 For these efforts, Stanford has earned industry recognition and marquee awards.

-Those same leaders faced a pivotal challenge in achieving their ultimate objective to bridge a modern, intuitive, and seamlessly integrated user experience across their significant infrastructure investments in Oracle HR and financials, and Microsoft SharePoint.
-No viable solutions had been found to elevate the user experience of Peoplesoft HCM and FSCM, and overcome the technical integration barriers with their portal and mobile app.
+Those same leaders faced a pivotal challenge in achieving their ultimate objective to save employees time and make them more effective through smarter interactions with their significant infrastructure investments in Oracle HR and financials, and Microsoft SharePoint.
+No viable solutions had been found to elevate the efficiency of Peoplesoft HCM and FSCM, and overcome the technical integration barriers with their portal and mobile app.
 As a large health care group, Stanford also had to contend with a complex and heterogeneous IT environment including multiple vendor systems, and an in-progress transition to the cloud.

-With world-class ambitions for its digital experience, but confronted with significant technical obstacles and tight deadlines, Stanford Children’s Health needed a fundamentally different approach to realize its vision.
+With world-class ambitions for optimizing employee interactions with their IT systems, but confronted with significant technical obstacles and tight deadlines, Stanford Children’s Health needed a fundamentally different approach to realize its vision.
 Working as an extension of the Stanford team, InFlight was intimately partnered in all aspects of architecting, designing, and deploying the digital system that Stanford leaders had imagined for their healthcare network and newest hospital.

 Hospital staff and employees across the Stanford health network can now access important and time-sensitive HR and financial information and approvals in a modern and unified user experience.
 Information like paid-time-off is now self-serve and easily accessible to the health network’s distributed employees.
 With over 800 transaction approvers, hospital and healthcare managers can review and action expenses, timesheets, requisitions, journal entries, performance reviews, vouchers, and travel authorizations.